timthepost/libsplinter/README.md

 distribution should work just fine; the author uses Debian.
 Windows users should use WSL.

+### MacOS Isn't Supported (For Now)

 Work would be needed to "spoof" `memfd()` on MacOS with some sketchy/racey `unlink()` magic; if you want to attempt and maintain a port, I'm happy to have it!
 But, I have no plans to attempt it (nor a Mac to attempt it with).
+Some poly/backfill for glibc extensions would also be needed (not much, off hand).

 ### Prerequisites: